You have an idea for a children’s story but aren’t sure how to get it started.

 There are lots of questions that may come up for new writers, but there’s really no ‘for every writer’ answer.

-What will work for one writer, may not for another.
-What may feel comfortable for one writer, may not for another.
+What will work for one writer may not work for another.
+What may feel comfortable for one writer may not feel comfortable for another.

 But with that said, there are several things that every new writer should know about before jumping in.
 Those things are the elements of a story.